xc308/XC_Work/README.md

-# XC_Work
+# HMHD_Sp
-This is the GitHub repository for the manuscript "_Highly multivariate high-dimensional spatial stochastic processes -- a mixed conditional approach_."
+This is the GitHub repository for the manuscript "_Highly Multivariate High-dimensionality Spatial Stochastic Processes -- A Mixed Conditional Approach_."

 ## Contents